inxilpro/Wordpress-Domain-Mapping/readme.txt

 == Description ==
 This plugin allows users of a WordPress MU site or WordPress 3.0 network to map their blog/site to another domain.

-It requires manual installation as one file must be copied to wp-content/ and another file to wp-content/mu-plugins/.
+It requires manual installation as one file must be copied to wp-content/.
 When upgrading the plugin, remember to update domain_mapping.php and sunrise.php.
 Full instructions are on the Installation page and are quite easy to follow.
 You should also read [this page](http://ottopress.com/2010/wordpress-3-0-multisite-domain-mapping-tutorial/) too.

 Super administrators must configure the plugin in Super Admin->Domain Mapping.
 You must enter the IP or IP addresses (comma deliminated) of your server on this page.
 The addresses are purely for documentation purposes so the user knows what they are (so users can set up their DNS correctly).
 They do nothing special in the plugin, they're only printed for the user to see.